srliu3264/MATbook/README.md

 ### Paths

-In `extra`, you need to set up two paths:
+You need to set up two paths:

-First, `upload_prefix` is the path to the folder, where you put all images.
+First, in `[extra]`, you need to make sure that `upload_prefix` is the path to the directory where you put all images.

 For example, if you put all your images in folder `/static/upload`, then you should set